GuruMaps/iOSManual/02-features.md

 # Features

-> In this article we will show some distinguishing features, that will make your Galileo experience easier and more complete.
+> In this article we will show some distinguishing features, that will make your Guru Maps experience easier and more complete.

 ## Download Maps {#download}